-For me, this corresponds to the parts of my story where I talked about learning to adjust my motion patterns and habits, so as not to put more strain on the joint:
+For me, this corresponds to the parts of my story where I talked about learning to adjust my movement patterns and habits, so as not to put more strain on the joint.

 Essentially, you need to cut way back on anything that stresses the joint, so that your ligaments have a chance to calm things down.
 If you keep stressing them and continually pushing them outside of their normal range of motion, you’ll prolong your healing process (or possibly never heal).